tsunami416604/azure-docs.hu-hu/articles/app-service/overview-managed-identity.md

 Secret: 853b9a84-5bfa-4b22-a3f3-0b9a43d9ad8a
 ```

-A minta válasz a következőhöz hasonlóan néz ki:
+A mintaválasz pedig a következőnek tűnhet:

 ```
 HTTP/1.1 200 OK